minghao-wu/minghao-wu.github.io/_pages/digests.md

 There are hundreds of papers uploaded to arXiv every day, making it challenging to read them all.
 To stay updated with the latest research, I use a large language model to filter out papers that align well with my research interests.
 Below are the daily digests of selected papers that my AI assistant has identified as noteworthy.

+If you found some dates missing, don't be surprised.
+It could be due to various reasons, such as no papers matching my interests on that day, failure to fetch the data, or other technical issues.
+I will try my best to keep this page updated.

 ### Change Log:
 * **2025-10-06**: Initial release.